girdharshukla-dev/dbms-project-post/README.md

 `Clear any __pycache__ folder if it ends up on your machine`

+- If you see a .env file put the required credentials there, if for some reasons, .env is not there, go to the next step  else skip it
 - Make a .env file with the contents of .env.sample
 - Put the required values